typesafehub/conductr-doc/src/main/play-doc/operation/ConsolidatedLogging.md

 The syslog collector can send the log messages to any kind of logging solution.
 The ConductR distribution includes Elasticsearch and Kibana as an opt-in logging infrastructure.
 How to configure Elasticsearch and Kibana or other popular logging solutions are described in the next sections.

+## Logging Structure

+Before discussing the types of logging available to you, it will be useful to understand the nature of ConductR logs.
+There are 3 types of logs:

+1. bundle events;
+2. bundle logs; and
+3. ConductR's own logs.

+All of these types of logs will be sent to the one log collector.
+They are distiguished given [Syslog's definition of structured data](https://tools.ietf.org/html/rfc5424) and ConductR's usage of it.

+The following sub-sections describe each log type and how they are distinguished.

+### Bundle Events

+Bundle events describe what has happened to a bundle in terms of whether it has loaded, been replicated to a node, scaled up or down, whether resources cannot be found to scale and so forth.
+The following structured data items determine that a log message represents a bundle event:

+* data.mdc.bundleId:`$bundleId`* OR data.mdc.bundleId:`$bundleName`
+* data.mdc.tag:conductr*

+Note that `$bundleName` is used for some ConductR events where there is no bundle identiier available e.g. when loading a bundle.

+### Bundle Logs

+Bundle logs provide the stdout and stderr output of your bundle and are identified in a similar manner to events, only there will be no "conductr" tag:

+* data.mdc.bundleId:`$bundleId`*
+* missing data.mdc.tag:conductr*

+Note also that the severity level of this log message will indicate `INFO` for stdout and `ERROR` for stderr.

+### ConductR's Logs

+ConductR's logs are always identified given the absence of a bundle identifier tag.

+* missing (data.mdc.bundleId:`$bundleId`* AND data.mdc.bundleId:`$bundleName`*)

 ## Setting up Elasticsearch

 Elasticsearch is available either as the `conductr-elasticsearch` bundle or you can [use your own](#Customized-Elasticsearch).
 The provided bundle can be found in the `extra` folder inside the ConductR installation folder.
 Also a default configuration for a typical production environment has been provided.